Strift/portfolio/content/blog/freelance-business-launch.md

 ## Let’s build together?

-I’m open for fractional clients and one-off projects starting in early 2025.
+I’m open for fractional clients and one-off projects.
 If your company is looking to create exceptional experiences for app builders, let’s chat!